Blakeney

 boxes and tank traps.

-In the 1950s the nature writer Richard Mabey used to
+In the late1960s, the nature writer Richard Mabey used to

-to gather plants such as samphire and fennel inspired
+to gather edible plants such as samphire, fennel and

-him to write his successful book Food for Free
+him to write his iconic book Food for Free -

-to Norfolk - leaving his beloved Chiltern hills behind.
+to Norfolk - leaving behind his beloved Chiltern hills.

 In another of his books - Home Country (1990)